sjguo88/sjguo88.github.io/index.md

 Publications (Complete and In Progress):

-Disability and IS/DSD/VST: Panel Points and Citations (research brief, 2023) National Academies of Science, Engineering and Medicine Panel (accepted, incorporated for policy review)
+Disability and IS/DSD/VST: Panel Points and Citations (research brief, 2023)
+- National Academies of Science, Engineering and Medicine Panel (accepted, incorporated for policy review)
 - Author of Chapter I

 Equitable Measurement of Care Disparities and Needs in Intersex Youth/Youth with Variations in Sex Development (NIH funded)
 - Co-author
+- Led by Dr. Amy Tishelman, Dr. John Strang, Dr. Canic Crerand and Katherine Lurie
+- In collaboration with Children's National Hospital, Nationwide Children's, and Harvard School of Public Health
 - contributed in creation of the Youth Self Advocacy Tool for intersex adolescents aged 11-21
 - Awaiting publication

 Intersex Minority Stress and Strengths 2023-present
 - Awaiting publication
 - Co-author

 Media Studies Honours Thesis: Destigmatizing Intersex Through Information 2023-2024
 - Awaiting publication
 - Preliminary title